In This Article

 Queen Anne Victorian

-According to Jaye Anna Mize of Fashion Snoops, Queen Anne and Italianate are the most popular Victorian homes in America.
-"Queen Annes, with their asymmetrical feel, often showcase wrap-around porches, steeply pitched roofs, a turret, and two to three stories."
-This style was usually built between 1880 and 1910, and it was especially popular in the United States.
+Two of the most common types of Victorian homes are Queen Anne and Italianate.
+"Queen Annes, with their asymmetrical feel, often showcase wrap-around porches, steeply pitched roofs, a turret, and two to three stories," says Mize.
+This style was usually built between 1880 and 1910, and it was especially popular in the United States, specifically with middle and upper-class white people in California and in the northeast.

 "[Both Queen Anne and Italianate] have the ornate dressings, such as wall textures and grandeur trim, that make them feel like gingerbread houses," Mize says.
 While this style originated in the early 1800s, it became common in the United States during the second half of the century.
 Mize adds that Italianate versions more closely resemble villas from their namesake country.
 They have more of a rectangular structure, and they feature narrower windows and columns that are "all ornately adorned with trim, complementing the design scheme throughout."